Kent Smith (Canadian politician)

-Kent Smith is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
+James Brian Kent Smith (born December 27) is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
 He represents the riding of Eastern Shore as a member of the Progressive Conservative Association of Nova Scotia.

+On September 14, 2023, Smith was appointed to the Executive Council of Nova Scotia as Minister of Fisheries and Aquaculture.

 He is an entrepreneur and active community volunteer.